copiousfreetime/try-them-all/posts/02_dataset_quality.md

 ### That 1 line difference on keywords from the import

-When we look at the original `keywords.tsv000` file it has 2,689,741 rows, which we assume to be 1 header row and 2,689,740 data rows.
-When we imported, postgresql reported 2,689,739 rows.
-This does not match our assumption.
+When looking at the original `keywords.tsv000` file it has 2,689,741 rows, which I assume to be 1 header row and 2,689,740 data rows.
+When imported, postgresql reported 2,689,739 rows.
+This does not match my assumption.
 Lets double check and figure this out.

 ```sh
 % wc -l keywords.tsv000